coder/internal/README.md

 `coder/coder` is for end-users to connect with Coder engineers and product managers.
 Our most important issues will always live there.
 Bugs/improvements for released features should always live there.

-Please write issues in `coder/coder` in a way that engages users.

 ## rules of thumb

 1. A public issue (even in this repo) should never link to a private resource such as a Notion page, Slack thread, etc.